wlsf82/cv/README.md

 - Helped teams with test automation tasks, especially with Cypress
 - Ran Cypress Masterclasses
 - Ran exploratory testing sessions
-- Helped with visual regression testing related tasks
+- Helped with visual regression testing-related tasks
 - Refactored testing code
 - Reviewed code
-- Enabled teams on getting better at quality and testing-related subjects
+- Enabled teams to get better at quality and testing-related subjects

 Some of my achievements at Typeform were: